-After post-hearing deliberation, the Decision-maker(s) will render a determination based on the preponderance of the evidence; whether it is more likely than not that the Respondent violated the Policy as alleged.
+After post-hearing deliberation, the Decision-maker will render a determination based on the preponderance of the evidence; whether it is more likely than not that the Respondent violated the Policy as alleged.
+A preponderance of the evidence means that a party has shown that its version of the facts is more likely to be true than not.
+The preponderance of the evidence standard is satisfied if there is a greater than fifty (50) percent chance that the proposition is true.